The RPS Annual General meeting took place at RPS House in Bristol on Saturday 28th September.

 The meeting dealt with normal AGM business, a number of resolutions, and the announcement of the results of the 2019 Council elections.

 (Please note that Dr Barrett subsequently resigned as President and trustee on 5th November 2019 and Dr Hodgson became President.)

 Dr Del Barrett ARPS took up the position of President.

 The following Members were elected and took up their positions as Council Members and Trustees of the RPS at the end of the meeting:

 Dr Alan Hodgson ASIS FRPS was elected as President Elect.
 He will serve in this role for two years and then become President in 2021 for two years.

 John Miskelly was elected as Treasurer and will serve until 2023.

 Janet Haines ARPS, Carol McNiven Young FRPS, Andy Golding ASICI FRPS, and Simon Hill FRPS were elected as Ordinary members of Council.
 Janet and Carol will serve until 2023 and Andy and Simon will serve until 2021.
 All may stand for election again.

 All the resolutions passed except Resolution 4a, the result of this means the maximum number of Honorary Fellowships that may be awarded in a year will be 11, and 12 in an election year.

-It was announced at the AGM that in response to complaints and comments received during the elections, Council had decided to commission an immediate independent external review of the elections process.
-This has now taken place and the results are now available.
-These can be read as the full report from Queen Square Advisory and as a summary agreed amongst Council.
+It was announced at the AGM that in response to complaints and comments received during the elections, Council had decided to commission an independent external review of the elections process.
+Council's summary of the report may be read here.
 The key points are as follows.